 Hathaway has been treating patients with co-occurring disorders since we opened in 2010.
-We are equipped to handle the unique needs of individuals struggling with substance use disorder and mental health diagnoses such as depression, anxiety, bi-polar disorder and other mental health illnesses.
+We handle the unique needs of individuals struggling with substance use disorder and mental health diagnoses such as depression, anxiety, bipolar disorder, and other mental health illnesses.

-In addition, our patients work with a Physician, Therapists and Certified Drug and Alcohol Counselor to establish a detox, residential and an exit/aftercare plan that will allow them to stay clean and sober after they leave our care.
+In addition, our patients work with a Physician, Therapists, and Certified Drug and Alcohol Counselor to establish a detox, residential, and exit/aftercare plan that will allow them to stay clean and sober after they leave our care.
 We encourage our alumni to engage in sharing their experiences with current patients so, current patients understand that others have walked in their shoes.

 Co-occurring issues that Hathaway is capable of treating in concurrence with substance use disorder include (In no particular order):